Lightning fatalities: How common are they and how can you protect yourself?

 Lightning Facts/Myths

-Fact: Lightning strikes can heat the air to a temperature of over 50,000 degrees Fahrenheit, which is five times hotter than the surface of the sun.
+Fact: Lightning strikes can heat the air to a temperature of over 50,000 degrees, which is five times hotter than the surface of the sun.

 Fact: Lightning can strike you when you’re inside a building or a vehicle.